BimalShukla/Neovim-Config/README.md

 A custom **NeoVim configuration** designed for personal use — focused on speed, simplicity, and extensibility.

-This setup is based on the popular [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) configuration, with personal tweaks and improvements for a cleaner development workflow.
+This setup is based on the popular [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) and [kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim) configuration, with personal tweaks and improvements for a cleaner development workflow.

 ---